 At the complainant's request, and to the extent of the complainant's cooperation and consent, the University will work cooperatively to assist the complainant in obtaining accommodations.
 The University is obligated to comply with a complainant's reasonable request to make changes to academic, living, working or transportation situations regardless of whether the complainant chooses to report the crime to campus security or local law enforcement.
 Examples of options for a potential change to the academic situation may be to transfer to a different section of a class, withdraw and take a class at another time if there is no option for moving to a different section, etc. Possible changes to work situations may include changing working hours.
-Possible changes in transportation may include having the student or associate park in a different location, assisting the student or associate with a safety escort, etc.
+Possible changes in transportation may include having the student or associate with a safety escort, etc.